tonywu6/mdbookkit/docs/src/permalinks/more-ways-to-link.md

     external       : The link points to ... relativePath   : Use a relative path
     absolutePath   : Use an absolute path
-    bookUrl        : Hardcode the URL to your <br>book's website repoUrl        : Hardcode the URL to your <br>Git remote
+    bookUrl        : Hard-code the URL to your <br>book's website repoUrl        : Hard-code the URL to your <br>Git remote

     start --> included: Yes
     start --> relativePath: No